Conversation Interface

 Model Settings

 In Conversation Settings, only the model settings apply to the current assistant; other settings apply globally.
-For example, if you set the message style to bubble, it will be bubble style in any topic of any assistant.
+For example, after setting the message style to bubbles, it will be bubble style under any assistant and any topic.

 Message Settings

-Uses a separator to distinguish the message body from the operation bar.
+Use a divider to separate the message body from the action bar.

 Message Style: